swade1987/software-circus-ket-demo/README.md

 # 3. Adding a worker demonstration
-To demonstration adding a new worker to cluster, follow the steps [here](docs/adding-a-worker-node.md)
+To demonstration adding a new worker to the cluster, follow the steps [here](docs/adding-a-worker-node.md)